micro/go-micro/README.md

 to seamlessly encode and decode Go types for you.
 Any variety of messages could be encoded and sent from different clients.
 The client and server handle this by default.
 This includes protobuf and json by default.

-- **Sync Streaming** - RPC based request/response with support for bidirectional streaming.
+- **Request/Response** - RPC based request/response with support for bidirectional streaming.
 We provide an abstraction for synchronous communication.
 A request made to a service will be automatically resolved, load balanced, dialled and streamed.
 The default transport is http/1.1 or http2 when tls is enabled.